halinpark-hub/RFdiffusion-Analysis/README.md

-# RFdiffusion Analysis & Example_outputs
+# RFdiffusion Analysis & Example Outputs

 1. You should always activate conda everytime you run RF diffusion.